Pyrax/sails-angular-todo/README.md

 # sails-angular-todo

-A TODO application developed with Sails.js + AngularJS + Websockets
+A TODO application developed with Sails.js + AngularJS